josephsun22/endOfDayz/README.md

 - Collect inventories for survival.
 - Record your score and compare with other players!

+### User Interface
+- Basic text based interface in task2
+- Graphical interface in task3.
+-

 ### How to run
 - Install all required python packages.
 - Run main function in launcher.py

+This is a project which is completed in a university coursework.